-In 2020, we saw some of the largest cash purses in pro disc golf history, with the standout, of course, being the $130,400 doled out at the Disc Golf Pro Tour Championship.
-The winners of the Open and Open Women divisions at that event, Kevin Jones and Hailey King, respectively, added $20,000 each to their 2020 earnings.
+In 2021, we saw some of the largest cash purses in pro disc golf history.
+The standout, of course, was the $250,000 doled out at the Disc Golf Pro Tour Championship, which now ranks as the largest purse ever at a disc golf tournament.
+The winners of the Open and Open Women divisions at that event, Nathan Queen and Missy Gannon, respectively, added $30,000 each to their 2021 earnings – the largest single-tournament winnings for any players in the Professional Disc Golf Association records.

-We delved deeply into disc golfers' earnings to get a fuller picture of what trajectory payout trends have been on throughout the existence of the sport's professional side.
+We delved deeply into disc golfers' earnings to get a fuller picture of the payout trends throughout the history of pro disc golf.
 But before we dive into what we found, we want to point out some things you should know about the numbers you'll see in this piece:

 How Have Disc Golf Payouts Changed Over Time?

-But while that event was likely meant in part to serve as a signal that people could start taking professional disc golf seriously, looking at it in retrospect demonstrates how the sport didn't have a broad enough audience to consistently attract sponsors who would help maintain and increase such levels of payout.
-The first season to have payouts surpassing that one 1979 tournament didn't come until 1987, when payouts broke $45,000.
+But while that event was likely meant in part to serve as a signal that people could start taking professional disc golf seriously, looking at it in retrospect demonstrates how the sport didn't have a broad enough audience to consistently attract sponsors who would help maintain and increase such payout levels.
+The first season to have payouts surpassing that one 1979 tournament didn't come until 1987 when payouts broke $45,000.

-Notably, even with the lower payout, some players, like David L. Greenwell, Steve Wisecup, and Sam Ferrans, had consistent earnings in the mid-1980s that took their career totals over $10,000 before an upstart named Climo even passed $500.
+Even with the lower payouts, some players, like David L. Greenwell, Steve Wisecup, and Sam Ferrans, had consistent earnings in the mid-1980s that took their career totals over $10,000 before an upstart named Climo even passed $500.

 But a trend of larger purses being up for grabs has made it possible for a growing number of players to become full-time touring disc golfers.

-In the graph below, you can see the dramatic increase in players surpassing the $10,000 threshold, with a record 10 different players above $30,000 dollars in winnings in 2019 alone.
-The large drop in 2020 was due to fewer tournaments during the pandemic.
+In the graph below, you can see the dramatic increase in players surpassing the $10,000 threshold, with a record 20 different players winning above $30,000 dollars in 2021 alone.
+That's 15 more than in 2020.

-Who's Won the Most Money from Playing Disc Golf?
+Who's Won the Most Money from Disc Golf?

 However, we all know that a dollar doesn't go as far as it used to.

-Due to inflation (the decline of a currency's value over time), the earnings of long-time players like Barry Schultz and Climo look very different when you consider what the buying power of their past winnings would equate to today.
+Due to inflation (the decline of a currency's value over time), the earnings of longtime players like Climo and Steve Rico are a bit different when you consider what the buying power of their past winnings would equate to today.
 So we also created a chart with earnings adjusted for inflation using U.S. Consumer Price Index rates.

 These are disc golf's all-time top earners with inflation factored in: